stefan-jeitler/change-blog/ReadMe.md

 This is restricted to support permissions.

 This works the other way around as well.
-You can grant support permissions on account level and developer permissions for specific products.
+You can have a support role on account level and a developer role for specific products.
 So the user has more permission for the specific products.

 However, there is not yet a user interface to do this. (future extension)